 Reynolds said she wanted to provide a way for the community to see area talent.

 ”I wanted the city of Fortuna to host an event for the entire Eel River Valley during the holiday,” she said.
-“It is free admission and a one-stop shop for shoppers who love buying local handmade products,” Reynolds said.

 Although the event sees numerous shoppers it is not, according to Reynolds, a moneymaker.